 Women at risk for vaginal prolapse (including those who have had corrective surgery) should, if possible, avoid heavy lifting or any activity that increases pressure within the abdominal cavity.

 Obesity puts extra stress on the muscles and ligaments within the pelvis and vagina.
 Weight reduction can help prevent this condition from developing or recurring.

-Vaginal Prolapse Prognosis
+What is Vaginal Prolapse Prognosis?

 Vaginal prolapse is rarely a life-threatening condition.
 Some mild cases can be treated without surgery.
 More severe cases of vaginal prolapse will likely require surgery for correction.